romanrndrnrs/DeFlyers/README.md

 #### Scrolling down:
 ![landing page](website/landing2.png)
 ### IV.
 To do:
--The second website page (marketplace listing)
+- The second website page (marketplace listing)
--Deploy to Testnets
+- Deploy to Testnets
--Publish on GitHub Pages
+- Publish on GitHub Pages
--Use NFT-storage or IPFS to store off-chain data
+- Use NFT-storage or IPFS to store off-chain data